Pozetiv4ik106/Armless-Detective-Wiki/Clues/KnownLooter.md

 ---
 description: >-
-  To discover these clues, you need to find the key and open the door to the utility room.
+  To discover this clue, you need to find the key and open the door to the utility room.
 ---

-# Known Looter
+# Known looter

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>